 Now let’s “back up” a bit and mention pushing backwards.
 This is legit too!
 Babies typically pivot in a circle and push backwards on their tummies before they belly crawl forward.
 It’s an important preparation for all crawling and sitting, and it organizes (strengthens and coordinates) the torso and shoulders like crazy.
 If you need a workout, just copy your baby!

 - Allows Baby to learn how to shift and manage her body weight

 - Shows the ankle, knee, and hip joints how to coordinate efficiently for hands and knees crawling and for standing/walking

 Hands and Knees Crawling

-Yay!
-This is a culmination of all the previous patterns!
+Hooray!
+This is a culmination of all the previous patterns.
 Think of all 4 limbs.
 Baby has done upper-lower (e.g., pushed up on both arms) and side-side (used the same-side arm and leg together in belly crawling).
 Now, Baby uses opposite limbs: one arm reaches forward and the opposite knee follows.
-This action criss-crosses diagonally through the body: very different from belly-moving.
+This action criss-crosses diagonally through the body, which is very different from belly-moving.

 - Crossing of information between brain halves: develops the band of nerve fibers between the brain’s hemispheres called the corpus callosum

 - Ability to cross midline (to move a limb to the opposite side of the body)